 © Copyright 2012 Cyclacel Pharmaceuticals, Inc. All Rights Reserved.
-The Cyclacel logo and Cyclacel® are trademarks of Cyclacel Pharmaceuticals, Inc. Numoisyn® and Xclair® are trademarks of Sinclair Pharma plc.
-Vidaza® is a registered trademark of Celgene Corporation.
+The Cyclacel logo and Cyclacel® are trademarks of Cyclacel Pharmaceuticals, Inc. Vidaza® is a registered trademark of Celgene Corporation.
 Dacogen® is a registered trademark used by Eisai Inc. under license from Astex Pharmaceuticals, Inc.